-User management when using the RFC 2307 schema 4-22 4-24 5 User Authentication for CIFS Clients.
+User management when using the RFC 2307 schema 4-22 4-24

+5 User Authentication for CIFS Clients.
 Local authentication.
 NT domain authentication.
 Active Directory authentication.
 Authentication when user mapping is being used.
+5-2 5-2 5-3

+6 Procedure for Migrating User Resources in a Windows Domain Environn

+Defere performing recourse migration 0-1

+Before performing resource migration 6-2 6-7

+7 Accessing CIFS Shares 7-1

+Access method 7-2

-5-2 5-2 5-3 6 Procedure for Migrating User Resources in a Windows Domain Environm nent Before performing resource migration 6-2 7 Accessing CIFS Shares.
-Access method.
-Notes on access from CIFS client.
-Notes on CIFS access in an environment where Anti-Virus Enabler is applied.
-Setting home drives.
+Notes on access from CIFS client

+Notes on CIFS access in an environment where Anti-Virus Enabler is applied /-10

+Setting home drives /-II

 What is the function for automatically creating a home directory?

-Before using the function for automatically creating a home directory.
-Using home drives.
-Notes on using the Windows roaming user profile functionality.
-7-2 7-3 7-10 7-11 7-12 7-14 8 Files and Folders in a CIFS Share.
-About file and directory names.
-Supported characters.
-Notes on the maximum lengths of file names and directory names.
-Accessing files or directories from a CIFS client.
-Accessing files or directories from linked functions via a CIFS client.
-MS-DOS file names in 8.3 format.
-Notes concerning display of a CIFS share name.
-Owner or group that owns a file or directory.
-Access Control Lists.
-Differences between Classic ACLs and Advanced ACLs.
-Classic ACL type of file system.
-Procedure for specifying ACL settings from a CIFS client.
-How to specify or view the ACL settings for a file.
-How to specify or view the ACL settings for a folder.
-Inheriting access permissions from the parent folder.
-Adding user ACLs or group ACLs.
-ACL set for a newly created file.
-ACL set for a newly created folder.
-SACL.
-Invalid ACE.
-Mapping ACL specifications in Windows to file permissions in the HDI systems.
-8-2 8-3 8-3 8-4 8-4 8-5 8-5 8-7 8-11 8-12 8-23 8-23 Advanced ACL type of file system 8-23
+Before using the function for automatically creating a home directory 7 1/

+Using home drives Notes on using the Windows roaming user profile functionality 7-14

+R Files and Folders in a CIFS Share 8-1

+U About file and directory names 8-2

+Supported characters 8-2

+Notes on the maximum lengths of file names and directory names 8-3

+Accessing files or directories from a CIFS client 8-3

+Accessing files or directories from linked functions via a CIFS client 8-4

+MS-DOS file names in 8.3 format 8-4

+Notes concerning display of a CIFS share name

+Owner or group that owns a file or directory 8-5

+Access Control Lists 8-5

+Differences between Classic ACLs and Advanced ACLs

+Classic ACL type of file system 8-/

+Procedure for specifying ACL settings from a CIFS client 8-9

+How to specify or view the ACL settings for a file 0 17

+How to specify or view the ACL settings for a folder 0-12 Ω_17

+Adding user ACLs or group ACLs 8-20

+ACL set for a newly created file 8-22

+ACL set for a newly created folder 8-23

+SACL 8-23

+Invalid ACE 8-23

+Mapping ACL specifications in Windows to file permissions in the HDI sys stem

+8-23

+Advanced ACL type of file system 8-24

+Setting and displaying an ACL from a CIFS client 8-24